You Earned a Ticket!

 Comparable data about education takes three years to arrive

 Every year, state and local leaders would like to be able to say how their schools currently compare to schools in other states.
 They can't.
 It takes about three years for the National Center for Education Statistics (NCES) to assemble data from federal, state and local sources.
-Then they have to massage it, correct it and release it, usually with a robust appendix of cautionary footnotes.
+Then they have to massage, correct, and release it, usually with a robust appendix of cautionary footnotes.
 When the "latest numbers" are released, they are almost always absurdly out of step with current conditions.
 Try searching Google for information about how your state ranks in education expenditures per student.
 You won't get a straight answer.

 California’s state data tangle